 The reservoir needs to be emptied every few hours by passing a catheter, a thin, hollow tube, through the stoma.
 At Perlmutter Cancer Center, surgeons often create the stoma in the belly button to make the opening less visible.
 Our nurses and doctors can help you learn how to care for the stoma and empty the reservoir.

 Bladder cancer surgery requires that a team of specialists work together to tailor the surgical approach to each person’s needs.
-People who need surgery to remove the bladder may receive chemotherapy before the procedure to ensure the most effective treatment.
+People who need surgery to remove the bladder may receive chemotherapy or immunotherapy before the procedure to ensure the most effective treatment.

 Bladder cancer surgery has traditionally been performed with open surgery, which requires making a vertical incision through the lower abdominal and pelvic area.
 However, for many people, our highly skilled surgeons may choose a minimally invasive, or laparoscopic approach.
 This allows for the removal of the bladder, as well as reconstruction of the urinary tract, through small keyhole incisions.